Forced Marriage

 What is Forced Marriage?

-Forced marriage refers to situations where a person or has been forced to marry without giving their consent freely for example:
+Forced marriage refers to situations where a person or has been forced to marry without giving their consent freely, for example:

 · physical, emotional, or financial duress;